apache/shardingsphere/document/current/content/manual/sharding-jdbc/usage/hint.en.md

 ## Introduction

-Sharding-Sphere uses ThreadLocal to manage sharding-columns and sharding-values.
+ShardingSphere uses ThreadLocal to manage sharding-columns and sharding-values.
 Developers can use HintManager to add sharding conditions by coding, sharding conditions effective only on current thread.

 Main usages of Hint: